TRI VAN (Synthesis)

 UAE President Sheikh Mohammed (left) during a meeting with his Russian counterpart Putin last year.
 Kremlin photo

 UAE President Sheikh Mohammed bin Zayed Al Nahyan has long been seen as a close ally of the United States, relying on Washington to protect Abu Dhabi.
-But the leader of the oil-rich kingdom has traveled to Russia twice in the past year to meet with President Vladimir Putin.
+However, the leader of the oil-rich kingdom has traveled to Russia twice in the past year to meet with President Vladimir Putin.
 In June, the UAE was also the guest of honor at the 26th St. Petersburg International Economic Forum.
-Meanwhile, the UAE and Chinese air forces will train together for the first time later this month—a notable change for a country that has long relied on American fighter jets, weapons, and protection.
+Meanwhile, the UAE and Chinese air forces will train together for the first time later this month – a notable change for a country that has long relied on American fighter jets, weapons and protection.

-Abu Dhabi’s deepening ties with Moscow and Beijing show how a Middle Eastern country that the United States considers a key partner is increasingly distancing itself from Washington.
-U.S. officials have had limited success in convincing Sheikh Mohammed to follow Washington’s foreign policy agenda, particularly in limiting military ties with China and isolating Russia after its “special operation” in Ukraine.
-Instead, the UAE has attracted Russian investment, fueling a real estate boom in the glittering metropolis of Dubai.
-Analysts say the UAE’s growing ties with both U.S. rivals and other developing economies are preparing for a world that is no longer dominated by Washington.
+Abu Dhabi’s deepening ties with Moscow and Beijing show that a Middle Eastern country that the United States considers a key partner is increasingly distancing itself from Washington.
+US officials have had limited success in convincing President Sheikh Mohammed to follow Washington’s foreign policy, especially when it comes to limiting military ties with China and isolating Russia after it launched a “special military operation” in Ukraine.
+Instead, the UAE has attracted Russian investment, fueling a real estate boom in the glitzy metropolis of Dubai.
+Analysts say the UAE’s growing ties with both US rivals and other developing economies are aimed at preparing for a world that is no longer dominated by Washington.

-Despite its small size, roughly the size of South Carolina, the UAE is one of the world’s leading oil exporters and has sovereign wealth funds worth $1.5 trillion.
-It has been quick to diversify its economy away from oil and expand its influence abroad in a number of ways, including through sports.
-Notably, Abu Dhabi has moved earlier than its neighbors to pursue a foreign policy more independent of Washington.
+Despite its small size, roughly the size of South Carolina, the UAE is one of the world’s leading oil exporters and has sovereign wealth funds with assets totaling $1.5 trillion.
+The country has been quick to diversify its economy away from oil and expand its influence abroad in a variety of ways, including through sports.
+Notably, Abu Dhabi moved earlier than its neighbors to pursue a foreign policy more independent of Washington.

-But the UAE’s frustration with the US continues to simmer.
+However, the UAE's frustration with the US continues to simmer.
 President Sheikh Mohammed has not visited the US since 2017.
-In 2021, the UAE suspended talks with the US on the purchase of F-35 fighter jets as part of a $23 billion arms deal, instead signing several arms deals with other countries, including light attack aircraft from China.
-Tensions between the UAE and the US were further inflamed after Russia attacked Ukraine in February last year.
-The UAE, along with many other countries, has said it will not be forced to take sides and will continue to engage in open dialogue with Russia in pursuit of peaceful goals.
+In 2021, the UAE also suspended negotiations with the US on the purchase of F-35 fighter jets as part of a $23 billion arms deal, instead signing several arms deals with other countries, including light attack aircraft from China.
+Tensions between the UAE and the US were "added fuel to the fire" after Russia attacked Ukraine last February.
+The UAE and many other countries have said they will not be forced to take sides, saying they will continue to have an open dialogue with Russia in pursuit of peaceful goals.

-However, Dina Esfandiary, senior adviser to the Middle East and North Africa programme at the independent think tank International Crisis Group, said the UAE leadership's top priority remains "ensuring that the US has greater interests in the region, not fewer."
+However, Dina Esfandiary, senior adviser at the Middle East and North Africa program at the independent think tank International Crisis Group, said the UAE leadership's top priority remains "ensuring that the US has greater interests in the region, not fewer."

 Under the Trump administration, the UAE signed a normalization agreement with Israel in September 2020, and in May 2022, the two countries signed a Free Trade Agreement (FTA).
 This is the first FTA between Israel and an Arab country.